weld/core/jsf/permalink/readme.txt

 = Importing the project into Eclipse

-The recommended way to setup a Seam example in Eclipse is to use the m2eclipse plugin.
+The recommended way to setup a Weld example in Eclipse is to use the m2eclipse plugin.
 This plugin derives the build classpath from the dependencies listed in the pom.xml file.
 It also has direct integration with Maven build commands.